La Loto: Composition

-"La Loto" was written by Tini, Becky G, Anitta, Elena Rose, Andrés Torres and Mauricio "El Dandee" Rengifo composed and produced the song.
+"La Loto" was written by Tini, Becky G, Anitta, and Elena Rose; Andrés Torres and Mauricio "El Dandee" Rengifo composed and produced the song.
 The song is written in the key of D♭ major, with a moderately fast tempo of 90 beats per minute.
 It is a reggaeton song that lasts for a duration of three minutes and ten seconds.
 The song also has a Latin rhythm, and is described by Tini as exploring more urban nuances rarely heard in her music.

 Lyrically, the song revolves around sex, or "sinning" as the girls call it in the chorus, with themes of female empowerment.
-Tini opens the song by singing about being in a party, saying : "Today we're sweating off all the makeup [...]
+Tini opens the song by singing about being in a party, saying: "Today we're sweating off all the makeup [...]
 This now looks like our runway".
 Anitta takes the second verse: "I fly directly from Miami to Rio [...]
 I brought Tini, we're gonna make a tremendous mess" before stating "Diamonds shining from head to toe/ The one that's with me won the lotto".
 Finally, Gomez sings the third verse: "We got all the drip, drip, all of Gucci-cci", and referencing the couple Lele Pons and Guaynaa, followed by "Short dress with nothing under/ This is what I work for".
 In the chorus, the girls state that they don't care about other people's opinions, and that "Tonight it seems we're sinning/ Tomorrow we go confess".
 The line "The baby with me won the lotto" expresses female empowerment, with the girls alluding to being the biggest and best prize their partners could have.

 Music video

 The music video for "La Loto" was shot in Los Angeles.
+It was co-directed by Argentine director Diego Peskins and Venezuelan Daniel Duran, both having worked with the singers on their previous songs.
+Rather than the typically-modern nightclub scenes of many music videos, “La Loto” takes place in a 1920s-style “speakeasy” setting, with rather dark, subdued lighting, along with jewels, diamonds and gold elements.
+The three singers are all wearing diamond-studded, shiny and revealing outfits, while the background dancers are simply in all-black clothing.
+Overall, the video’s style and feeling can best be described as sexy, with some Burlesque elements, as well as early-Hollywood, somewhat “vintage” looks influenced by 1920s, 1930s, and 1940s actresses.
+The visual appeal is offset with the pulsating rhythms of Urbano Latino music.

-It was directed by Argentine director Diego Peskins and Venezuelan director Daniel Duran, who have worked with the singers on their previous songs.
-The music video include the golden, vintage-style.
-In interview with Rolling Stone, Tini described the video as a “burlesque”-style visual and add: "This video has an aesthetic that is quite vintage, like a burlesque, like Moulin Rouge, as in the old times.
-The song makes you feel powerful and I think that's what each of us wants to convey on the set.”, while Becky G said: “This video is so 'fire'.
-The concept, the visuals, the outfits, the hair, the looks, the makeup, it's serving for sure.”
+In an interview with Rolling Stone, Tini herself described the video as a “burlesque”-style visual and added that “…This video has an aesthetic that is quite vintage, like a burlesque, like Moulin Rouge, as in the old times.
+The song makes you feel powerful and I think that's what each of us wants to convey on the set.”

+Meanwhile, Gomez commented “This video is so fire… The concept, the visuals, the outfits, the hair, the looks, the makeup; it's serving, for sure.”